GSA-TTS/identity-site/README.md

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.

+## Release process

+The release process is documented in the [Identity Private repo](https://github.com/18F/identity-private/wiki/Static-site-release-process).

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):